rcemper/CSP-Global-Download/README.md

-This is the ObjectScript client for IRIS NativeAPI Command extension
+This is the Python client for IRIS NativeAPI Command extension
-It is not a click-and-run code but a draft that requires
-adjustments for your special needs
+It demonstrates using the extension without ObjectScript

-you have to add
+Vou have to prepare
 - your credentials for server access
 - your level of error handling

 First,
 you make a connection to the target SuperServer Port
 ````